Reaching New Heights: From Cancer Survivor to Becoming the First PA in Space

 But in early January, Arceneaux, who specializes in pediatric oncology and works inpatient with children fighting leukemia and lymphoma, received a call from St. Jude officials, presenting her with an extraordinary opportunity: to become an astronaut in support of a fundraiser for St. Jude with a goal of $200 million.

 Shocked by the question, the 29-year-old first asked if they were serious, and then immediately gave a resounding “yes!”
 They suggested she take some time and talk to family, so she called her mother to share the news.

 She said to her mom, “I’m going to be the first PA in space!
 This is going to be so great for PAs!”

 After her mother agreed she shouldn’t pass up the opportunity, she called her brother and sister-in-law, who are both aerospace engineers, and reassured her about the safety of space travel.
 Within a few hours, she called St. Jude to confirm her decision.

-Arceneaux will join three other crew members to circle the Earth on a SpaceX Falcon 9 rocket as part of the “Inspiration4” mission, led by tech entrepreneur and benefactor Jared Isaacman, a 38-year-old billionaire and CEO of Shift4Payments who donated two spots to St. Jude, including Arceneaux’s.
+This flight is led by tech entrepreneur and benefactor Jared Isaacman, a 38-year-old billionaire and CEO of Shift4Payments who donated two spots to St. Jude, including Arceneaux’s.
 The mission represents four pillars: Leadership, Generosity, Prosperity, and Hope: the seat Arceneaux occupies.

-Journey to St. Jude’s comes full circle
+Journey to St. Jude comes full circle

 Arceneaux grew up in St. Francisville, Louisiana, outside of Baton Rouge.
 At age 10, she was diagnosed with osteosarcoma and spent a year as a patient at St. Jude undergoing chemotherapy and surgery that resulted in metal rods replacing a portion of her bones in her left leg.